odino/odino.github.com/source/_posts/2018-04-02-this-is-how-a-dumb-hashtable-works.markdown

 pairs?

-Let's try a simple benchmark -- we will first try to find a non-existing element in an hashtable with very few elements, and then try the same in one with a large quantity of elements:
+Let's try a simple benchmark -- we will first try to find a non-existing element in an hash table with very few elements, and then try the same in one with a large quantity of elements:

 ``` js